caitaozhan/QuantumSensorNetwork/README.md

 2. when the two states has complex numbers in the amplitude, then something is wrong...

 Question:
-1. The two detector, i.e. two-qubit state, is actually a N=4 state discrimination case?
+1. The two detector, i.e. two-qubit state, is actually a N=4 state discrimination case? -- NO.